BIGJRA/BIGJRA.github.io/rejuv.md

 | Plusle           | 1   | **Nuzleaf** | 1   |              |     |
 | **Nuzleaf**      | 1   | Minun       | 1   |              |     |

-You’ll also notice that there are Pidove, Hoothoot, Cubone, as well as **Flabebe** and **Emolga** in this area!
+You'll also notice that there are Pidove, Hoothoot, Cubone, as well as **Flabebe** and **Emolga** in this area!

 Interact with the stone den to the right of the bridge for a scene and to get 5 *Rift Fragments.* These will allow us to catch Shadow Pokemon from within the dens, when we weaken them to 25% HP.
-They have shields like the rifts we’ve fought so far!
+They have shields like the rifts we've fought so far!
 Not fighting or defeating it gives 250/500 for common/rare dens respectively, while catching gives 500/1000 respectively.